GraysonSpencer/Arcade-Space-Game/README.md

 This is a personal project.
-All assets and code was written by me.
+All assets and code were created by me.